Gag bit: Types

 Similar in shape to a snaffle, with a mouthpiece and a ring on either side.
-Each bit ring has two holes: one on the top and one on the bottom.
-Gag cheekpieces, made of rounded leather or of rope, are run through these holes.
-The end on these cheekpieces, after passing through both holes, have a metal ring to which the reins are attached.
+Each bit ring features two holes: one at the top and one at the bottom.
+Gag cheekpieces, made of rounded leather or rope, are threaded through these holes.
+The ends of these cheekpieces, after passing through both holes, terminate in a metal ring to which the reins are attached.
 When rein pressure is applied, the bit slides upward and rotates slightly in the mouth.
-Severity is determined by the ring size: the larger the rings, the more severe the gag.
-The gag snaffle includes the Balding gag, which has a loose-ring design, and Cheltenham gags which have an eggbutt design.
-A "gag snaffle" is not a snaffle bit, although it can be adjusted to act like one if the rider only attaches a rein to the bit rings and not to the sliding gag cheekpieces.
+Severity is influenced by the ring size, as larger rings can allow for more pronounced gag action.
+Examples of the gag snaffle include the Balding gag, which utilizes a loose-ring design, and the Cheltenham gag, which utilizes an eggbutt design.

+A "gag snaffle" is not a true snaffle bit, although it can be adjusted to act like one if the rider attaches a rein directly to the bit rings rather than the sliding gag cheekpieces.
+Due to the mechanics of the running gag, strong rein pressure can cause the bit to lift two inches or more in the horse's mouth, risking severe discomfort, pinching, or tearing at the corners of the lips.